1. How is Employment defined in IMPLAN?

 2. Why does the Employment count in IMPLAN differ from what is reported in other data sources?

 IMPLAN jobs include workers that are not accounted for by a number of other data sources.
 This often means that IMPLAN jobs are larger than many other sources report.

 Learn more from our Knowledge Base:

 What if your reported Employment value is actually smaller than the reported value from another data source?
 This can happen because of BEA's rules for redefinitions.
-Following these rules we redefine some reported Employment, income and production to other Sectors.
-If your IMPLAN Study Area Data shows less Employment than another report, feel free to post the region, data year and Sector on our community section and we can dig a little deeper to see if redefinitions are involved.
+Following these rules we redefine some reported Employment, income and production to other Industries.

-3. What are the differences between Employment Multipliers and Employment Effects?
+3. What are the between Employment Multipliers and Employment Effects?

 All Multiplier derivations are based off of Output.
-Knowing regional total Output and regional total Employment we can create Output per Worker relationships from which we can estimate the number of employees needed per million dollars of Output.
+Knowing regional total Output and regional total Employment.
+Using Output per Worker relationships, we can estimate the number of employees needed per million dollars of Output.

-In the Employment Multiplier sheet, Direct, Indirect, and Induced are actual jobs/ million dollars of production.
+For Employment Multipliers, Direct, Indirect, and Induced multipliers are actual jobs per$1M of production.